Tomato Basil Soup

 • ¼ teaspoon hot sauce (such as Tabasco), or more to taste

-• ¼ cup chopped fresh basil, plus additional fresh basil for a garnish
+• ¼ cup chopped fresh basil, plus additional for a garnish

 Directions